 13. Work backwards: decide where you want to be and then figure out the steps to get there.

 14. We all have a favorite job; something we’d rather be doing.
 Don’t address just your favorite part of your business but be mindful of the operational, financial, marketing, and strategic plans that need to be in place to make your business a success.
+Need help and support establishing your strategic business plan?
+Head to The Alternative Board TAB website for a variety of useful business coaching tips.

 15. Be realistic as to the size of business you want to create.
 A business you run by yourself may support your lifestyle as well as a business that employs a dozen people (and with a lot less stress).
 If possible, create a business that is scalable.
+It will take a while to become the global business you dream of running.
+When you do get there, it is essential that you utilise the help of services like CloudPay to manage payroll, letting you focus on the important aspects of your business instead.

 16. Do it for the right reasons – not because you want to impress.
 Do whatever you do well and you’ll earn both personal satisfaction and the esteem of others.